Stock Index Futures

 Definition

-Stock index futures are financial derivatives based on the performance of specific stock indices.
-They allow investors to buy or sell a stock index at a predetermined price in the future, either to hedge risks or to gain investment returns.
-Stock index futures are commonly used for speculation or risk hedging, enabling investors to gain exposure to the overall performance of the stock market.
+Stock index futures are financial derivatives that are contracts derived from the performance of a specific stock index.
+They allow investors to buy or sell a stock index at a predetermined price in the future, either to hedge or to gain investment returns.
+Stock index futures are commonly used for speculation or hedging risks, enabling investors to gain exposure to the overall performance of the stock market through trading these futures.

 Origin